Sarina0/CSTP2104-Sarina-Msv-Signin-Signup/README.md

-# This is a Sign in Sign up C# and xaml project.
+# This is Sign in Sign up C# and xaml project.
 # Installation
 - Open Visual Studio and clone the Project
 - Delete the bin and obj folders if the InitializeComponent is not defined (they might be hidden so enable it) and also install the necessary Windows 10 sdk(10.0.19041.0) versions.